igordejanovic/rustemo/docs/src/grammar_language.md

 ### String recognizer
-String recognizer is defined as a plain string inside single or double quotes.
+A string recognizer is defined as a plain string inside single or double quotes.
 For example, in a grammar rule:

 ```
 MyRule: "start" OtherRule "end";
 ```

 `"start"` and `"end"` will be terminals with string recognizers that match exactly the words `start` and `end`.
 In this example we have recognizers inlined